benizar/benizar.github.io/_pages/contact.md

 permalink: /contact/
 ---

 **Note:** I'm very punctilious in how I use social networks, so I encorage you to use them reasonably.
-For everything else, you can use my contact details at the Universitat Rovira i Virgili. :eyes:
+For everything else, you can use my contact details at the Universitat Rovira i Virgili.
 {: .notice--info}